tonysparks/litavm/README.md

 Bytecode Instruction Format
 ===
 Each instruction consists of a 32 bit integer.
-There are two primary formats, one for `JMP` opcode and another for the rest of the opcodes.
+There are two primary formats, one for `JMP` and `CALL` opcodes and another for the rest of the opcodes.

 The first 6 bits are to always used to identify the `opcode` to execute.

-JMP Instruction Format
+JMP/CALL Instruction Format
 ==
-The `JMP` instruction has its own special format as it needs the ability to have a large number to support the ability to jump anywhere in the code.
-As such, no program can have more than `2^24` (`16,777,216`) instructions and be able to fully support `JMP` operations.
+The `JMP` and `CALL` instructions have their own special format as they need the ability to have a large number to support the ability to jump anywhere in the code.
+As such, no program can have more than `2^24` (`16,777,216`) instructions and be able to fully support `JMP` and `CALL` operations.

-The remaining 24 bits for the `JMP` instruction is an immediate mode unsigned number.
+The remaining 24 bits for the `JMP` and `CALL` instructions is an immediate mode unsigned number.
 This number represents where in the program to jump to, it is a zero based absolute index.

 Remaining Instructions Format